CentralLabFacilities/simple_robot_gaze/README.md

         - 0

 What kind of data are you sending in your input stream, corresponds to priorities.
+Currently implemented:
-Currently implemented: ros:People, ros:PointStamped
+ROS: ros:People, ros:PointStamped
+RSB: rsb:faces, rsb:SphericalDirectionFloat

     datatypes:
     - ros:People
-        - ros:PointStamped
+    - rsb:SphericalDirectionFloat

 Resolution of the source camera image, corresponds to the priorities